Avuxo/Necropolis/README.md

 * Providing a way to get all the necessary packages for a given project.

-To install a new package into a given project, run `$ necro install <package_name>`. `$ necro install` will create a `*.osiris` file if it does not already exist.
+To install a new package into a given project, run `$ necro install <package_name>`. `$ necro install` will create a `osiris` file if it does not already exist.

 To install the dependencies for an existing project, run `$ necro revive`.
-This will download all of the dependencies listed in the `*.osiris` file.
+This will download all of the dependencies listed in the `osiris` file.

 After a project has been setup, use `$ necro build` to build the COBOL project.